 Once you've gone down the hill on skis, it's time to move cross country.
 The area also offers up 30 km of ski trails that range from flat and open right out on the lake to a little more challenging in among the forest and trees.
-In addition to skiing on the lake, you can also strap on your skates and practise your triple salchow out on the ice.
+In addition to skiing on the lake, you can also strap on your skates and practice your triple salchow out on the ice.
 With the sun shining overhead, it's the perfect way to immerse yourself in the wonder of winter.

 Embrace the sparkle

 When faced with an enormous lake covered in a pristine layer of snow, it's hard not to be dazzled by the sun glancing off the surface creating an untouched blanket of sparkle that even Elsa would envy.
 Pull on your snow pants and explore Falcon Lake in all its frostiness.
 Take a walk to the various islands noting the footprints of animals in the snow and the way the ice freezes into sculptures any artist would be proud to call their own.
 The water in Falcon Lake is so clear you can see the bubbles, leaves and even the occasional fish suspended in the ice below.

 If you're feeling really adventurous, pack a lunch and cross the lake to picnic island where a perfectly placed picnic table awaits you and your feast.

 Once you've gotten all that fresh air, it's time to check into your cabin.
 Falcon Trails offers up a variety of lakefront cabins and other options ranging in size from a two-person suite to a full eight-person cabin.